Krzyhau/blog/_posts/2025-02-05-fez-spectrograms-adventure.md

 I tried different methods - audio mixing, image processing etc. -  but there's only so much you can do without *additional data*... hmm, so what kind of *additional data* could help here?

 You see, there's this cool thing called **phase cancellation**.
-As a general simplification - sound waves work like math.
+As a general simplification - sound waves work like math:
-When you play two sound waves together, you get one that is a mix of two: `A + B = C`.
+- When you play two sound waves together, you get one that is a mix of two: `A + B = C`.
-Likewise, if you have that mixed audio and play it along with one of the original waves, but with an *inverted phase*, you get the other one in isolation: `C - B = A`.
+- Likewise, if you have that mixed audio and play it along with one of the original waves, but with an *inverted phase*, you get the other one in isolation: `C - B = A`.

 This means that, if I had the same exact soundtrack but **unpuzzlified** (as in, without spectrogram images in it), I could invert its phase, then mix it with the **puzzlified** version (the one with spectrogram images) and get a pure audio file of just spectrogram images with absolutely zero additional noise!
 This meant it was time to begin the hunt for the unpuzzlified version of the OST!
 ## 3. Beyond